-North America Electronic Shelf Label Market share worth over USD 350 million in 2019 and is expected to grow at a CAGR of 10% from 2020 to 2026.
+North America Electronic Shelf Label Market size surpassed USD 350 million in 2019 and is anticipated to expand at a CAGR of 10% from 2020 to 2026.

 Get more details on this report - Request Free Sample PDF

 According to the U.S. Department of Commerce, consumers spent USD 199.4 billion online with the U.S. retailers during July to September 2020, a rise from USD 145.4 billion for the same quarter in 2019.
 The changing customer preferences toward online retail have resulted in increasing competition among brick & mortar retailers, supporting the adoption of ESL for enhancing customer experience and increasing sales revenue.
 Retailers, such as discounters, department stores, specialty stores, and convenience stores, have increased their reliance on ESL technology.
 In July 2019, Loblaws Inc., a Canadian supermarket chain, entered into an agreement with SoluM to deploy ESL tags in its 2,800 stores.